-Having said that, there are plenty of predictions for 2023 to be made.
-They include the possibility of a nuclear war between the United States and Russia, as well as a revolution and cannibalism.
-The following list includes some of the most popular predictions for the year ahead.
+However, there are plenty of 2023 predictions to be made.
+They include the potential for nuclear war between the United States and Russia, a revolution, and cannibalism.
+Here is a list of some of the most popular predictions for the year ahead.

 Nuclear war between the United States and Russia

-Despite the pause in dialogue on arms control, the US and Russia are edging closer to a nuclear showdown.
-The most recent round of talks between the two nations was held after Russia attacked Ukraine.
-During this time, the United States deployed RS-135s Cobra Ball spy planes near the Russian border, which track the activities of ballistic missiles.
+Despite a break in dialogue on arms control, the US and Russia appear to be moving closer towards nuclear war.
+Their most recent round of talks took place after Russia attacked Ukraine, during which time the United States deployed RS-135s Cobra Ball spy planes near Russia’s border which monitor ballistic missile activities.

-While the INF Treaty banned nuclear weapons on land and sea, the New START Treaty, which was supposed to expire in 2026, limits each country’s strategic nuclear arsenal to 1,550 warheads on 700 delivery vehicles.
+The INF Treaty prohibits nuclear weapons on land and sea, while the New START Treaty, due to expire in 2026, limits each country’s strategic nuclear arsenal to 1,550 warheads on 700 delivery vehicles.

-The question of whether Russia will go nuclear has been on the minds of many commentators.
-Lawrence Freedman, an Emeritus Professor of War Studies at King’s College London, said that Washington would know if Moscow was preparing to use nuclear weapons.
-But, he added, there was no proof that Russia was implementing such a plan.
+Many have been wondering if Russia will go nuclear.
+Emeritus Professor of War Studies at King’s College London Lawrence Freedman said Washington would know if Moscow were planning on using nuclear weapons, but there was no proof that Moscow had already implemented such a plan.

-The United States has been taking steps to discourage the use of nuclear weapons in the Ukraine.
-The government has released public service announcements about the dangers of nuclear weapons, and it has announced that it will buy $300 million in anti-radiation drugs.
+The United States has taken measures to discourage the use of nuclear weapons in Ukraine.
+It has released public service announcements warning about their risks, and announced that it would purchase $300 million worth of anti-radiation drugs.

-While the US has not yet outlined a specific response, President Joe Biden has urged that both countries engage in formal arms control negotiations.
-Bonnie Jenkins, the undersecretary of state for arms control, wants to limit the number of new Russian nuclear weapon systems that can be fielded beyond 2026.
+Although the US has yet to announce a specific response, President Joe Biden has called for formal arms control negotiations between both countries.
+Bonnie Jenkins, undersecretary of state for arms control, wants to cap how many new Russian nuclear weapon systems can be fielded after 2026.

 Pope Francis will be the last true pope

-The Holy See is a sovereign entity by international law.
-It is recognized by international organizations and has diplomatic relations with many independent states.
-It has a large cultural influence on 1.3 billion Catholics.
-However, its claim to authority is disputed by other churches.
+The Holy See is a sovereign entity under international law, recognized by international organizations and with diplomatic relations with many independent states.
+Its cultural influence over 1.3 billion Catholics worldwide is immense; however, other churches contest its authority.

-Pope Benedict XVI resigned from the pontificate in 2013 after six years in office.
-After the resignation, the next conclave will elect a successor for Francis.
-Some cardinals will be eligible to vote in the conclave to select a new pope.
+Pope Benedict XVI retired from his pontificate in 2013 after six years in office.
+Following this resignation, the next conclave will elect a successor for Francis; some cardinals may even vote during this process to elect the new pope.

-There are a number of reasons that a pope could resign, including a change in health or mobility.
-But there are compelling theological reasons for a pope to remain in office until his or her death.
-In addition, a number of rival power centers are growing, and a pope whose tenure is short may wish to stay on in order to prevent the proliferation of rival power centers.
+There are various reasons a pope could resign, such as health or mobility issues.
+But there are compelling theological arguments for them to remain in office until their passing.
+Furthermore, with so many rival power centers growing rapidly, those whose tenures are ending may wish to stay on in order to prevent an explosion of these rivalries.